Inpatient Rehab in Connecticut

 Scadd Lebanon Pines Psychiatric Outpatient Clinic For Adults - Lebanon, CT

-Scadd Lebanon Pines Psychiatric Outpatient Clinic For Adults is an inpatient addiction treatment center located in Lebanon, CT.
+Scadd Lebanon Pines Psychiatric Outpatient Clinic For Adults is an inpatient alcohol and drug rehab located in Lebanon, Connecticut.

 Location: 37 Camp Mooween Road, Lebanon, CT 06249 in New London County